Fire and rescue services

 The threat of kidnapping is high in all parts of Nigeria, including in Lagos and Abuja.

-Boko Haram and associated groups such as the Islamic State West Africa Province engage in kidnapping throughout Nigeria.
+Terrorist organisations, including Boko Haram and Islamic State West Africa Province, and separatist groups, including the Indigenous Peoples of Biafra, engage in kidnapping throughout Nigeria.

-There is an increasing risk of kidnapping throughout Nigeria by ‘bandit’ groups, and an ongoing risk of kidnapping in the southern delta/riverine regions of Nigeria.
+There's a high risk of kidnapping throughout Nigeria by criminal bandit groups, and an ongoing risk of kidnapping in the Niger Delta region of Nigeria.

-Maritime piracy and seaborne kidnapping in the Gulf of Guinea region is a significant risk.
+Seaborne kidnapping in the Gulf of Guinea region is also a significant risk.

 More information: